basp/sandbox-old/README.md

 function.
 And with a few revisions it is also a builtin function now in Amiance.

+#### transparent box
+The VM and all things related to it should be testable.
+If this means making more methods visible than strictly desired we'll have to pay this price.
+It's the reason why `exec1` has to be documented.

+The VM should not be a big huge thing.
+It should be a lightweight object that is easily and readily instantiated (or obtained).
+When you design this thing you suddenly realize you need a lot of support services.
+It's tempting to make the VM big and bloated and try to provide them yourself but it's really much easier and much **much** more testable to inject each and everyone.
+Yes, your constructor will get messy but if it's really bad you can always use dependency injection containers.

 ### todo
 * Built-in function references should not be strings, they should be pointers into a function table.